-Group Parameter Value Format and Default Description Source [power] sleepInhibitDa ys Comma-separated list of abbreviations for days of the week.
+Group Parameter Value Format and Default Description Source [power] sleep Inhibit Da ys Comma-separated list of abbreviations for days of the week.
 Other valid values are "none" and "all".
-Default: Mon, Tue, Wed, Thu, Fri The days of the week when the sleepInhibitStartTime and sleepInhibitStopTime parameters are in effect CFG [syscontrol displayBrightn essMax A number between 1 and 100, which indicates a percentage Default: 100 The maximum intensity of the phone backlight when the phone is not in an idle or sleep state CFG [system] diagnosticServ ers A comma-separated list of IP addresses or full URL paths No default.
+Default: Mon, Tue, Wed, Thu, Fri The days of the week when the sleepInhibitStartTime and sleepInhibitStopTime parameters are in effect CFG [syscontrol ] displayBrightn essMax A number between 1 and 100, which indicates a percentage Default: 100 The maximum intensity of the phone backlight when the phone is not in an idle or sleep state CFG [system] diagnosticServ ers A comma-separated list of IP addresses or full URL paths No default.
 Specifies where log and capture files generated by the phones are uploaded through FTP The phone cycles through the list of specified servers until it finds a server it can connect to.
 CFG [system] enableSpeaker Phone On or off Default: on Specifies whether the speakerphone is enabled.
 If off, only the handset or a headset may be used.
-CFG [system] httpResources An IP address or full URL path Default: <headquarters filese="" rver<="" server="" td="">The IP address or full URL path for a dedicated server that contains custom ringtone and wallpaper files.
+CFG [system] httpResources An IP address or full URL path Default: <headquarters server/filese rver</headquarters The IP address or full URL path for a dedicated server that contains custom ringtone and wallpaper files.
 Typically, /fileserver.points to the installation directory for the phone configuration files.
-By default, this is <drive>:\inetpub\ftproot\</drive>CFG</headquarters> The IP address or full URL path for a dedicated server that contains custom ringtone and wallpaper files.
-Typically, /fileserver.points to the installation directory for the phone configuration files.
-By default, this is <drive>:\inetpub\ftproot\</drive> CFG
+By default, this is <drive>:\inetpub\ftpro ot\</drive> CFG

 Group Parameter Value Format and Default Description Source [system] overrideConfig Servers A comma-separated list of IP addresses or full URL paths The configuration server with the highest precedence.
 This configuration server overrides the configuration server specified in DHCP option tag 156.
-CFG Phone [system] remoteSyslogg er A server address in the following format: <ip_address dns_name="" or="">:por t_number; prot ocol The protocol is either tcp or udp.
+CFG Phone [system] remoteSyslogg er A server address in the following format: <ip_address or DNS_name&gt;:por t_number;prot ocol The protocol is either tcp or udp.
 The protocol and port number are optional.
-If not specified, the default port is 514 and the default protocol is udp.</ip_address> The address of the computer running the syslog server application CFG [user] headsetType One of the following values: • wired • wireless Default: wired The default headset type NOTE: SIP overrides the headset setting specified in a configuration file with the user's headset preference configured in Connect Director.
+If not specified, the default port is 514 and the default protocol is udp.</ip_address The address of the computer running the syslog server application CFG [user] headsetType One of the following values: • wired • wireless Default: wired The default headset type NOTE: SIP overrides the headset setting specified in a configura- tion file with the user's headset preference configured in Connect Director.
 Users can change the headset type on the IP480, IP480g, IP485g phones.
-For information about automatic off-hook and headset type settings, see the MiVoice Connect System Administration Guide.
+For information about automatic off-hook and headset type settings, see the MiVoice Connect System Administration Guide .
 CFG SIP Phone